 Users benefit from pillar pages because they provide all of the information, they need on a topic in one place.
 There are, however, other benefits for website owners, such as:

-Because pillar content goes above and beyond standard blog posts, it requires some extra effort to develop.
+The development of pillar content requires some additional effort since it goes beyond standard blog posts.
 Take a look at the 5-step procedure for developing your own series of pillar blogs if you are interested in using this powerful business tool on your own website.

 Step 1: Understand your audience